This is how Peru burns over 7 tons of illicit drugs

 Peruvian Interior Minister Carlos Basombrío Iglesias was present for the event, walking with a face mask along rows and rows of plastic bags containing different varieties of drugs.

-Peru, which produces primary materials for drugs such as the coca plant and the marijuana plant, is one of the main producers of cocaine.
+Peru, which produces coca and marijuana plants, is one of the main producers of cocaine.

 In 2013, the United Nations named Peru the world's top cocaine producer, a title it lost to Colombia in recent years.
 The coca leaf is the part of the plant that has been used by the people of Peru since ancient civilizations for medicinal purposes.